aws/language-servers/server/aws-lsp-codewhisperer/README.md

 The server supports the following [workspace configurations](https://github.com/aws/language-servers/blob/996a422665f95656a481a766c8facfd7636ba2ba/server/aws-lsp-codewhisperer/src/shared/amazonQServiceManager/configurationUtils.ts#L81):

 - `aws.q.customization` (type: `string | undefined`, default: `undefined`)
+    - The customization ARN to be used in API requests, an empty string will be interpreted as undefined.
 - `aws.q.optOutTelemetry` (type: `OPTOUT | OPTIN`, default: `OPTIN`)
+    - This flag controls whether to opt-in or opt-out to telemetry.
 - `aws.q.inlineSuggestions.extraContext` (type: `string | undefined`, default: `undefined`)
+    - The extra context to be included for suggestions, an empty string will be interpreted as undefined.
+See [below](#extra-context-for-q-inline-suggestions) for more context.
 - `aws.codeWhisperer.includeSuggestionsWithCodeReferences`: (type: `boolean`, default: `false`)
+    - This flag controls whether to include references with code suggestions.
 - `aws.codeWhisperer.shareCodeWhispererContentWithAWS`: (type: `boolean`, default: `false`)
+    - This flag controls whether to share Q content with AWS.

 The client can signal updates to the workspace configuration with the `DidChangeConfiguration` notification.